 After a long pause, she said, “Guhya, I think we’ll have a puppy together one day.”

-Her answer seemed so random, but also cute.
+Random, but also cute.
 I said, “A puppy??
-That does sound nice, I guess.
+Sounds nice, I guess.
 Okay!
 It’s settled, a puppy.”

 Excitedly, she said, “Yeah!
 Once all this is over.”